LearnLink Blog

 Should I speak English at home with my child?

 Only if you are confident.
 A parent with broken English passes their mistakes to the child.
 Better to read English picture books together (you don't need fluency to read aloud) or watch English cartoons together with subtitles in Spanish.
+Check out these Top Tools & Cartoons for Your Child's Learning Journey for high-quality recommendations.

 What if my child is shy and refuses to speak English?

 Almost universal in the first 3-6 weeks.
 The fix is the right tutor — one who builds trust through games and small talk, not pressure.
 Avoid platforms that throw the child into a structured curriculum from minute one.
 The child needs to feel safe before they will risk speaking.
+Many Spanish-speaking kids learn English more effectively when the pressure of formal grading is removed.

 Are private schools that teach English enough, or do I need outside lessons?